yasenstar/ai-ml-dl/AI/AI_Fundamentals/AI_Fundamentals.md

 #### The adversary might not necessarily experiment with only one way to enter a system.
 Instead, it is likely that the adversary might use a combination of different ways to attack a system.
 Also, the ways adversaries attack can vary from attack to attack.

 #### Given the goals and needs, adversarial attacks can occur either at the model training or after the model deployment

+Although there are different types of adversarial attacks, the possibility of perturbing the input has a higher chance of occurrence.
+Therefore, based on the initial observation, our AI system can be susceptible to two types of adversarial attacks:poisoning  andevasion.

+##### poisoning can happen in the following ways during the model training phase

+There are several impacts of the poisoning attack.
+One is when the deployed AI model becomes sensitive to the malicious data's specific pattern.

+###### Injecting malicious samples into the training data

+###### Updating features and labels of the training data

+###### Modifying AI model architecture, parameters, and logic

+###### Sample of Adversary

+* 1. The adversary gets access to the data storage and adds malicious images with increased brightness to the training data so the system can learn the pattern.

+Then, the adversary provides details about the percent increase in brightness to another adversary, possibly someone who works at the hospital.

+  + During the training phase, Adversary 1 inserts the data containing malicious samples (shaded items) leading to an AI model that is improperly trained.
+The malicious samples are labeled Disease, but do not actually show disease.
+When added to the rest of the training data, this results in an AI model that does not produce accurate results.

+* 2. When using the AI model, another adversary, who works at the hospital, can easily modify the input sent to the AI model based on information gathered about the increased brightness range and gets the desired result.

+  + Once the model is deployed, Adversary 2 adjusts the input to the deployed AI model based on the malicious sample’s features.
+For example, Adversary 2 would manipulate the input in way that would result in an input that does not show disease being labeled by the AI as Disease.
+This could result in people without disease being identified by the AI system as people who may have disease.

+##### Evasion can happen after the model deployment phase in the following ways

+###### Sending malicious test samples to the deployed model

+###### Corrupting test data sent to the deployed model

 ### Address the Issue

+#### For question 1: Is the source of the data used by the AI model important to know?
+The source of the data is very important to know.
+AI models depend on data to learn, so data quality is crucial to trustworthy AI.
+In particular, it is important to know how the data was collected, who has access to it, and how it has been used.

+#### For question 2: Is it better to use public data?
+Should the data be screened before it is used?
+It is neither better nor worse to use public data.
+Public data can be helpful, but it needs to be carefully vetted before use.

+#### For question 3: How would you monitor for attacks on the deployed model?
+Using a tool to proactively monitor for attacks on a deployed model, like IBM AI Robustness 360, would be a good strategy.

 ## M4 What is Explainability?